rescript-react-native/rescript-react-native/reason-react-native/src/apis/Style.md

 #### `alignContent`

-Accept one of the following values:
+Accepts one of the following values:

 - `` `flexStart `` (default)
 - `` `flexEnd ``